ABCD-ReproNim/exercises/week_12/week_12_quiz.md

 **Question 2**

 Imagine we are analyzing hippocampal volume over time, with 3 timepoints for each participant.
-Using `R`s syntax, our model would be specified like so:
+Using `R` syntax, our model would be specified like so:
 `volume ~ time + (1 + time | subject)`
 Which of the following statements are **True**?